HOW TO DRESS-UP FOR AN INDIAN WEDDING

 All the exaggerated shimmer and bling get saved for this occasion but, it’s best to avoid western silhouettes and red-shaded garments.
 All the heavy jewelry and ostentatious outfits will be well-fitted for this ceremony.

 Reception is an official post-wedding party where all the relatives and friends get together to bless the newlywed couple.
 An amalgamation of flares and pearls will look good for this occasion.
-Be it embroidered blouse with dramatic sleeves put together with a raw silk palazzo or princess line ruched bodice paired with an embellished tiered skirt, every dazzled party-wear outfit will go with it.
+Be it embroidered blouse with dramatic sleeves put together with a raw silk palazzo or a princess line ruched bodice paired with an embellished tiered skirt, every dazzled party-wear outfit will go with it.

 Sorry, comments are closed for this item.